 Because of many things, Madison - Eaton is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Madison - Eaton really has some of the features that families look for when choosing a good community to raise children.
 Is Madison - Eaton perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The population of Madison - Eaton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.44% of adults in Madison - Eaton have a bachelor's degree or even advanced degree.
+The education level of Madison - Eaton citizens is very high relative to the national average among all cities (21.84%): 38.03% of adults in Madison - Eaton have a bachelor's degree or even advanced degree.

-The per capita income in Madison - Eaton in 2022 was $51,415, which is upper middle income relative to New Hampshire, and wealthy relative to the rest of the US.
-This equates to an annual income of $205,660 for a family of four.
+The per capita income in Madison - Eaton in 2022 was $45,432, which is middle income relative to New Hampshire, and upper middle income relative to the rest of the US.
+This equates to an annual income of $181,728 for a family of four.
+However, Madison - Eaton contains both very wealthy and poor people as well.

 The people who call Madison - Eaton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Madison - Eaton residents report their race to be White, followed by Asian.
-Important ancestries of people in Madison - Eaton include Irish, English, German, Scottish, and French.
+Important ancestries of people in Madison - Eaton include Irish, English, Italian, German, and Scottish.

 The most common language spoken in Madison - Eaton is English.
 Other important languages spoken here include Italian and French.